A Shaker-style Kitchen Basks in Natural Light

 Bonus: Having lived with compact appliances in a small rental kitchen, they were thrilled they could fit full-sized appliances AND the storage they wanted in their new kitchen.
 “We just hosted Thanksgiving for ten people, and the kitchen really worked from a storage and counter space perspective.
 It’s exciting to be able to host like that in our new home.”

 Style finds: Semi-custom cabinets: Elias Woodwork.
 Mushroom knob in Brushed Satin Nickel and Griggs pull in Brushed Satin Nickel: Top Knobs.
 Backsplash and floor tile: Tiles by Kia.
 Frosty Carrina countertops: Caesarstone.
-Dishwasher: Whirlpool.
-Refrigerator, microwave, and range: Samsung.
+Dishwasher: Appliances Connection.
+Refrigerator, microwave, and range: Appliances Connection.
 Delta Trinsic Matte Black faucet and sink, #9159-BL-DST: Build.com.
 Jefferson flushmount lighting, #A2219: Rejuvenation.

 Janet and Jerry’s kitchen proves that a “gray area”—from the cabinets to the backsplash—can be a good thing.